JJ-L1m/KFC-Nutrition-Information/README.md

 # KFC Nutrition Information

 I'm a fan of KFC and this is a personal project to track the nutrition information of KFC Singapore's food items.
+Kindly refer to "Data Preparation.pdf" for documentation of data preparation process and assumptions for project.

 Website of reference: "https://kfcsg.cognizantorderserv.com/nutrition-allergen" <br />
 *_KFC testing site instead of live site ('www.KFC.com.sg') to prevent overloading of live site._